rainlanguage/docs.rainlang.xyz/docs/raindex/10-reading-stack-elements.md

 ## Element Reference System

 ### Reference Pattern
-- Elements can be referenced by the following pattern.
+- Elements can be referenced by the following pattern:
 ```
 <source-index>.<statement-index>[.<nested-index>]